code4it-dev/c4it-hugo/content/article/2023/102-feature-flags-from-azure-app-configuration/index.md

 We have already dove deep into Feature Flags in a .NET application in [the previous article](https://www.code4it.dev/blog/feature-flags-dotnet/).
 However, let me summarize it.

-First of all, you have to define your flags in the _appsettings.json_ file using the structure we saw before.
+First of all, you have to **define your flags in the _appsettings.json_ file** using the structure we saw before.

 To use Feature Flags in .NET you have to install the _Microsoft.FeatureManagement.AspNetCore_ NuGet package.

-Then, you have to tell ASP.NET to use Feature Flags by calling:
+Then, you have to **tell ASP.NET to use Feature Flags** by calling:

 ```cs
 builder.Services.AddFeatureManagement();
 ```

-Finally, you are able to consume those flags in three ways:
+Finally, you are able to **consume those flags in three ways**:

 - inject the `IFeatureManager` interface and call `IsEnabled` or `IsEnabledAsync`;
 - use the `FeatureGate` attribute on a Controller class or a Razor model;